jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_tabs2list_extension.md

-# How to configure the TabsList extension for the Waterfox web browser
+# How to configure the Tabs2List extension for the Waterfox web browser

 ## Make Waterfox active and open the list of installed extensions
 - ❑ Make Waterfox active